 After beating head on the Rabaul fortress for too long, and seeing how Manilla and leyte become fortifications of massive magnitude, change of plans was in oder – next target: An express way through Marshalls, Palu, Marianas and finally poorly defended Kure.
 All was well initially, but once in response range of Kure task forces, it was evident that wounded Japanese navy was deadly dangerous.
 After losing quite few ships in various operations, mounting sufficient strength that would guarantee superiority was both costly and slow.

 Closer I advanced towards Japan, and the oil fields of south, Japanese options to utilize interior lines increased dramatically.
 Further I needed to deploy my forces for reaction and operations.
+Unlimited fuel does not help if you are not able to move things around fast enough.

 After British lost both carriers, they became inept and there were little progress towards Singapore and generally they were content to keep the Japanese at bay and tie up some air, naval and ground forces.
 After repulsed a few times in Palau it was evident that Japan would not surrender easily, and when VP count hovered around 9-10 when there were only three turns left, I had to call it.

-When force of four carriers (16 air points!), and associated other crafts made attempt to Palau, and then soundly defeated,
+When force of four carriers (16 air points!), and associated other crafts made attempt to Palau, and then soundly defeated, it had DEFEAT written all over.